inlets/inlets-pro/docs/cli-reference.md

     This is the default option, connect with `wss://` and the IP of the remote machine

-    `--url wss://remote-machine:8123/connect`
+    `--url wss://remote-machine:8123`

     The control-port of 8123 is used for auto-tls.

 * External TLS

-    In this mode, you are providing your own TLS certificate or termination through a gateway, IngressController, reverse-proxy or some other kind of product.
+    In this mode, you are providing your own TLS certificate or termination through a gateway, Kubernetes Ingress Controller, reverse-proxy or some other kind of product.

     Turn auto-TLS off, and use port 443 (implicit) for the control-plane.

-    `--url wss://remote-machine/connect`
+    `--url wss://remote-machine`

     You must also pass the `--auto-tls=false` flag